 Everyone else was fine if books were randomly on the shelf, or pencils and felt pens were all thrown together.

 They were fine until they had to look through ALL the pencil crayons AND felt pens to find one specific item.

 Let me clarify when I say the words “organization”, “order” and “tidy”.
 Those words DO NOT equal perfection in my world.

 My home is not the perfect Pinterest home…I had to let go of that dream a long time ago and realize we eat, sleep, school and play here.
 We LIVE here!!

-To keep my sanity and that of my family, I had to figure out a system that works for us to stay on top of things and maintain a fairly orderly home.
+To keep my sanity and that of my family’s, I had to figure out a system that works for us to stay on top of things and maintain a fairly orderly home and school.

 This challenged my organization skills to the max, but I loved it…most of the time.